 10) Street Sharks

 Totally in-your-face cartoons of the 1990s invariably come back to Street Sharks, the totem animals of action-figure masculinity.
 Of all the pretenders to the throne of the Teenage Mutant Ninja Turtles, the Street Sharks were the only ones widely remembered once the show’s viewers grew up and discovered irony.

 American television didn’t know what to do with anime in the mid-1990s.
-Robotech, Voltron, and other imported hits of the 1980s had long since cooled, and kids were years away from fully embracing Dragon Ball Z and Pokémon.
+Robotech, Voltron, and other imported hits of the 1980s had long since cooled, and kids were years away from fully embracing Dragon Ball Z and Pok?mon.
 When Saban producers diced up the space-superhero series Tekkaman Blade and served it to English-speaking audiences in 1995, they went with the trends of the day.

 8) Skysurfer Strike Force

 So it seems that Skysurfer Strike Force is about a guy who gets framed for a mysterious explosion and his son tries to prove his innocence but there’s an evil villain who combines his brain with a computer and now he’s called Cybron but the son forms his own team of people with surfboards using the same technology and there’s a guy called Soar Loser yes really.
 Really, the entire thing is routine cartoon super-hero setup, and it could just as easily be summarized as “There’s a bad guy named Cybron and some good guys called the Skysurfer Strike Force.
 Also, here’s a close-up of cleavage for no good reason.
 Don’t tell your parents.”

 7) Where’s Waldo?

 Yes, this existed.
 Martin Handford’s Where’s Waldo? books (or Where’s Wally? if you’re British) grew so popular in the early 1990s that DiC put together a Saturday morning cartoon in their honor.
 The Waldo books are largely plotless affairs, but no one cared about that when turning them into a TV series.
 In fact, it’s hard to say that anyone cared about what went into the Where’s Waldo? cartoon.